Skip to main content

 Replay

 You can run the traces as tests using the Tusk Drift CLI.
 This replays the inbound API call while intercepting outbound requests and serving them from recorded data.
-In the example diagram above, the inbound API call is GET /api/post/1 and the outbound requests are the SQL query and GET /ext-service/post/post-ext-id-1.
-Drift’s tests are therefore idempotent, side-effect free, and fast (typically under 100 ms per test).
+Drift’s tests are therefore idempotent, side-effect free, and fast (typically under 50 ms per test).
 Think of it as a unit test but for your API.
 Demo of Tusk Drift CLI replaying tests

 Detect